prajwalmandlecha/civicfix/README_MEDIA_UPLOAD.md

-# CivicFix Image Upload Guide
+# CivicFix Media Upload Guide

-This guide will help you set up a Python virtual environment, install dependencies, configure environment variables, run the FastAPI image upload server, and test the image upload endpoint from both PowerShell and WSL.
+This guide will help you set up a Python virtual environment, install dependencies, configure environment variables, run the FastAPI media upload server, and test the media upload endpoint from both PowerShell and WSL.

 ---